So you want to keep bees?

 Can I go on holiday?

 Yes - if you know there is enough food and enough space for the, then you can go away without too much worry.
-In peak season (May and early June), there will always be a chance of swarming but that's just something we have to live with.
+In peak season (From mid April to early June), there will always be a chance of swarming but that's just something we have to live with.

 How do I get bees?

 If you are still interested, there are a couple of ways that you may be able to obtain bees.
 If you join a local beekeeping association, they might have a 'swarm list' and give or sell at a modest price, a swarm that they have caught.
 Swarms are variable in quality from being very good to horrible or non-viable if they don't have a queen.
 Also look out for swarms on local Facebook pages.
 The other option is to buy a nucleus colony.
 These are usually headed up by a young queen and are ready to expand if you buy in spring or early summer.
 Large beekeeping suppliers sell them - in spring they are often headed up with an imported queen.
 If you want to buy a local colony from us, then see the page on nucleus hives to find out what your first colony of bees will consist of.